tanishmohokar/ML4SCI_25/Autoencoder_Common_Task_01/Autoencoder.md

 # common Task 01: Variational Autoencoder (VAE) for Jet Image Data

-### Task:
-To reconstruct a jet image using Autoencoder.
+### Task:To reconstruct a jet image using Autoencoder.

 - **🚀 Introduction**
   - This repository contains a PyTorch implementation of a **Variational Autoencoder (VAE)** designed to process jet image data